PsrSigSim/PsrSigSim/docs/pulse_profiles_tutorial_3.rst

 In previous tutorials, we have defined a very simple Gaussian profile as the pulse profile.
-However, the ``PsrSigSim`` allows users to define profiles in a few different ways, including multiple Gaussians, a user input profile in the form of a Python array, and two dimensional versions of the pulse profiles called pulse portaits.
+However, the ``PsrSigSim`` allows users to define profiles in a few different ways, including multiple Gaussians, a user input profile in the form of a Python array, and two-dimensional versions of the pulse profiles called pulse portaits.

 We will go through a few different ways to set up the pulse profiles,